wolfapple/traffic-sign-recognition/README.md

 ## Evaluating the model on the test set

-As the model trains, model checkpoints are saved to files such as model_x.pth to the current working directory.
+As the model trains, model checkpoints are saved to model.pt file to the current working directory.
 You can take one of the checkpoints and run:

   ```sh
   python evaluate.py --data [data_dir] --model [model_file]